QuakeWatch Server Manual

 Troubleshooting

-1. QWServer program terminates soon after launching
+1. QWServer program terminates soon after

 - Make sure the Notification Service